faenrandir/a_careful_examination/content/communications/response_to_callister_bom_man_made_or_god_given.md

 > <span style="color:red; margin-left:-30px;">[Arg5:11] • Is there any record that he had any of these books present when he translated the Book of Mormon?
 No.</span>

-Adam Clarke's [Commentary on the Bible](https://www.preteristarchive.com/Books/1810_clarke_commentary.html) was {{ link(text="published originally in eight volumes between 1810 and 1826", path="/clarkes-commentary-published-between-1810-and-1826/") }} and had an "extensive circulation".
-BYU Scholars recently concluded that {{ link(text="Clarke's commentary was copied from in the creation of Joseph Smith's Inspired Translation", path="/joseph-consulting-clarkes-commentary/") }} (aka, the JST).
+Adam Clarke's [Commentary on the Bible](https://www.preteristarchive.com/Books/1810_clarke_commentary.html) was [published originally in eight volumes between 1810 and 1826](/clarkes-commentary-published-between-1810-and-1826/) and had an "extensive circulation".
+BYU Scholars recently concluded that [Clarke's commentary was copied from in the creation of Joseph Smith's Inspired Translation](/joseph-consulting-clarkes-commentary/) (aka, the JST).
 We can ask the above questions about Clarke's commentary, knowing that it was a source used in the production of the JST.

 > • Is there a single reference—just one—in Joseph’s journals or written correspondence suggesting he might have read or had conversations concerning Clarke's Commentary before working on the JST? **[No](http://www.josephsmithpapers.org/search?query=Clarke&sort=relevance&page=1&perpage=50&startdate=&enddate=&transcripts=false&issuggestion=false&types=documents-papers%7Cdocuments-papers-documents%7Cdocuments-papers-administrative%7Cdocuments-papers-legal%7Cdocuments-papers-histories%7Cdocuments-papers-journals%7Crelated-materials%7Cbiographical-directory%7Cgeographical-directory%7Cglossary%7Cevent)**.[^oblique_reference_to_jst]